Choose from 100s of elite activity and accommodation options.

 Tallinn Guide - Tunes, news and the parties you need to know about.

 Estonia is one of the Baltic states so come the winter it does tend to get a little... well Baltic.
-So we would certainly recommend planning your visit for the summer months when the temperatures are much more favourable.
+So we would certainly recommend planning your visit for the summer months when because of the high latitude the nights are really long, making the city square a great place to be on Friday nights.

-If you want somewhere a bit different from the norm then again a Tallinn stag weekend has loads to offer, a rich and interesting history in a city that staged what has gone down in history as The Singing Revolution so if you like a bit of culture the city really does reflect it’s nation’s past.
-Great museums and galleries should go on your must see list as they give a great insight into the struggles this tiny nation has gone through to now emerge as a leader in e-commerce and industry.
-Old really does meet new as the old castle walls host numerous high end digital studios and businesses that the casual observer wouldn’t suspect even exist just by walking through the cobbled streets.
+If you want somewhere a bit different from the norm then again a Tallinn stag weekend has loads to offer, a rich and interesting history in a city that staged what has gone down in history as The Singing Revolution (a bit like The X-factor but instead of a future Big Brother contestant, what it produced was freedom for millions of people.
+Yeah, take that Simon Cowell!) so if you like a bit of culture the city really does reflect it’s nation’s past.
+There are some interesting museums but the best place to be is outside exploring the medieval architecture that George Clarke would love.
+But Tallinn has gone digital and these days the old castle walls host numerous high digital studios and agencies that have created some globally game changing software and websites (Skype and Hotmail to name just two).

 Great drinks, thrilling adventures, beautiful women, rich culture, a warm welcome and Eurovision Song Contest victories (?!?).
-All in all as a top destination Tallinn really does punch well above its weight.
+All in all as a top destination Tallinn has so much to offer you and the guys.